mduqueoviedo/aoc21/README.md

 PS: If I were to listen to that, I can tell you I am not a good developer either.
 Join my club!

+### Not-directly-related learnings

+- Do AoC in _a good_ group!!
+Why?
+  - Support, inspiration, fresher approaches to problems...
+  - Your struggle is oftenly not yours alone, get frustrated together! :D
+  - Overcoming challenges feels better when you are part of something bigger 💪
+- Messed around with my github settings, now two accounts live together on the same computer.
+It was much harder than it should, IMO.
+- Keeping a diary, even if it's just for yourself, is a great mental exercise to wrap up your coding sessions.

 ## Day 1

 #### Star 1